cea-hpc/mpc/doc/src/start.rst

 Compiling applications
 ''''''''''''''''''''''

-MPC provides mutiples entry-points to build applications.
+MPC provides mutiple entry-points to build applications.
 Beyond the classical ``mpicc``, ``mpicxx/mpic++`` and ``mpif*`` scripts, MPC comes with its own sets of compiler scripts named after the language it targets: ``mpc_cc``, ``mpc_cxx`` & ``mpc_f77`` (common wrapper for any Fortran standard).